You are never too old to live your dream ∙

 43 Then he had Joseph ride in the chariot reserved for his second-in-command.
 And wherever Joseph went, the command was shouted, “Kneel down!”
 So Pharaoh put Joseph in charge of all Egypt.

-But Reuben interceded, and Joseph’s life was spared.
+But his brother Reuben interceded, and Joseph’s life was spared.
 He was thrown into a cistern and left there.
-Now Judah steps Up, and suggests they sell him as a slave.
-And so Joseph at age 17, was sold as a slave and was taken to Egypt.
+Judah suggested they sell Joseph as a slave.
+Out of sight, out of mind, problem solved.
+At age 17, Joseph was sold into slavery and taken to Egypt.
 In Egypt, Joseph was bought by Potiphar, an officer of Pharaoh.

 Genesis 39:2 The LORD was with Joseph, so he succeeded in everything he did as he served in the home of his Egyptian master.